Pulleys and Brackets

-There are several variations of stock pulley and bracket assemblies that can be confusing to someone not familiar with Cadillac engines.
+There are several variations of stock pulley and bracket assemblies in the accessory drive system that can be confusing to someone not familiar with Cadillac engines.
 Below, you will find detailed descriptions of these configurations, as well as which setups are compatible with what, and what parts have to be swapped as a group.

 The ’68-’73 472/500s have a 3 groove crank pulley, and all but the ’70 have a 2 groove water pump pulley.
 The stock smog pump belt configuration consisted of 1 belt going from the front crank groove to the water pump to the smog pump, 1 belt from the water pump to the alternator, and 2 belts in tandem going from the crank, to the AC compressor, to the power steering pump.
 Non-smog cars have a single groove water pump pulley, the front crank groove further out, and a single belt going from the crank, to the water pump, to the alternator.
 The ’74-’79 pulley sets use the same configuration for the water pump/smog pump/ alternator, but have a single, wider belt for the AC and PS, and only 2 grooves on the crank pulley.
 If you have a smog pump spec crank pulley, eliminating the smog pump will require new pulleys or an idler pulley for the crank/water pump belt.
 Note that the stock 2 groove crank pulleys will not clear the early water pump (though the aluminum 2 groove pulleys will), the 3 groove crank pulley for dual AC/PS belt will not clear the ’74-up water pump, and the dual AC/PS belt will not clear an HEI distributor (OE electronic setup with coil-in-cap).
 If you are not using AC, the dual PS belt will generally fit with any water pump and distributor.
 The ’80-up 368 engines had a variety of belt configurations, due to additional belt driven accessories.
 There are rare cases when these are useful, but for the most part, we recommend avoiding these.